QuTech-Delft/OpenSquirrel/README.md

 ## Getting started

 Essentially, compiling a circuit in OpenSquirrel requires,
-1. Defining and building a quantum circuit
+1. Defining and building a quantum circuit using the openSquirrel IR directly or using a `CQASM` string
-2. Decomposing a circuit
+2. Modifying and traversing the circuit
 3. Writing the circuit to assembly

 The circuit can be built with the `CircuitBuilder` class.
 Here is an example of building a single qubit circuit that